EU holds fire on ZTE, Huawei telecom trade case

 TRADE TENSION

 China is the European Union's second-biggest trading partner after the United States, and the bloc is China's biggest trade partner.
-Trade between the two is forecast to hit a record 500 billion euros (248 billion pounds) this year.
+Trade between the two is forecast to hit a record 500 billion euros ($397 billion) this year.

 Despite this, relations have been tense, with De Gucht complaining China subsidises "nearly everything", distorting competition.